nextcord/nextcord/docs/quickstart.rst

 Let's name this file ``example_bot.py``.
 Make sure not to name it ``nextcord`` as that'll conflict with the library.

-There's a lot going on here, so let's walk you through it step by step.
+A lot is going on here, so let's walk you through it step by step.

 1. The first line just imports the library, if this raises a `ModuleNotFoundError` or `ImportError` then head on over to :ref:`installing` section to properly install.